Giacomo-Cattani/AdventOfCode/README.md

 <div align="center">

-# 🎄✨ Advent of Code Challenge! - 2024 ✨🎄
+# 🎄✨ Advent of Code Challenge! ✨🎄

 </div>
-Advent of Code is an annual set of coding challenges that begins every year on **December 1st** and runs until **December 25th**.
+Advent of Code is an annual set of coding challenges that begins every year on <b>December 1st</b> and runs until <b>December 25th</b> (this year until <b>December 12th</b>).
 Each day, a new problem is released at midnight (Eastern Time), featuring fun, holiday-themed puzzles that require logic, programming, and problem-solving skills.

 This repository is dedicated to documenting and solving the daily challenges of Advent of Code.